DataUp Service Update: January – February 2014

 DataUp Service Description

-The DataUp add-in and web application help researchers organize, manage, archive, and share their tabular data.
-The major functionality of both tools is to guide researchers through the following:
+The DataUp web application helps researchers organize, manage, archive, and share their tabular data.
+The major functionality is to guide researchers through the following:

 - Carry out a best practices check to determine if there are issues present that might make use or interpretation of the data difficult

 - Create metadata in standardized EML (Ecological Metadata Language) format

 - Describe the attributes (i.e. columns) of the dataset in standard EML format